Are you an adviser? Go to Unbiased Pro

 Can I extend or renew my lease?

-You have the right to extend your lease if you have owned the property for two years or more, and if the lease has less than 80 years left on it.
+You have the right to extend your lease if you have owned the property for two years or more.

 It’s best to extend sooner rather than later, as the shorter the remaining lease, the more costly it may be to extend.

-Usually when you extend a lease, you extend it by 90 years.
-So for example, if you have 70 years left to run, and you extend the lease, the new lease term would be 160 years.
+Usually, when you extend a lease, you extend it by 90 years.
+So, for example, if you have 70 years left to run, and you extend the lease, the new lease term would be 160 years.

-The cost of extending may also depend on any improvements you’ve made to the property and how much your property is worth.
+In other words, you will be paying half the extra resale value you would (theoretically) gain when you sell.
+The cost of extending may also depend on any improvements you’ve made to the property and how much it is worth.

 The cost of extending may also depend on: